 Pasini studied philosophy in Turin and earned a Ph.D. in Philosophy (1993), with G. Gliozzi, M. Mugnai, C.A.
 Viano.
 He studied and researched at the Leibniz-Archiv in Hanover, with the guidance and help of A. Heinekamp and H. Breger.
 He was “Andrea Arnese” Grant fellow (Florentine Center for history and philosophy of science), then post-doctoral fellow at the University of Turin, and Researcher (permanent position) there since 1999.

 He has also been working 15 years (’87-’02) as consultant, writer, editorial staff for different encyclopedias and dictionaries; webmastering (’95-98), consulting and teaching in SGML-XML, DTP and Computer Mediated Communication.
 Pasini is a former subscriber member of the TEI Consortium, member of the AIUCD (Ass.
 It.
 Informatica umanistica e cultura digitale; associate EADH-Eur.
-Ass. for Digital Humanities), co-founder of the Italian Association for Open Science (AISA).
+Ass. for Digital Humanities), co-founder and board member of the Italian Association for Open Science (AISA).

-Italian Long CV (with publications)
+Italian Long CV

 Dipartimento di Filosofia e Scienze dell’educazione